John A Graham has over fifteen years experience performing in, and directing ensembles.

 - Siqvarulman Mogiqvana – Love has Brought us

 At Wesleyan (1999-2003), John performed in the University West African drum and dance ensemble under the direction of Abraham Adzenyah.
-He also performed mrdungam and Karnatak music under the direction of TJ Vishanathan and Mark Nelson.
-He sang in several ensembles including the Renaissance vocal ensemble, Collegium, under the direction of Jane Alden, the Wesleyan Gospel Choir, directed by Pastor Marichal Monts, and the New Music Ensemble Rosentest, directed by Edward Jessen.
+He also performed mrdungam and Karnatak raga under the direction of TJ Vishanathan and Mark Nelson.
+He sang in several ensembles including the Renaissance vocal ensemble, Collegium, under the direction of Jane Alden; the Wesleyan Gospel Choir, directed by Pastor Marichal Monts; the Wesleyan Spirits acappella group; and the New Music Ensemble Rosentest, directed by Edward Jessen.

-For his senior recital at Wesleyan (2003), John transcribed and taught Georgian chants and folksongs to a small mens ensemble called Cantus Firmus.
-From their concert live recording, here is a sample of tracks:
+For his senior recital at Wesleyan (2003), John transcribed and taught Georgian chants and folksongs to a small men’s ensemble including Peter Wilson-Tobin, Ari Wolfe, Wes Pedersen, Mark Vorkink, Aaron Taylor, Iain Macleod.
+From the final concert live recording, here is a sample of tracks: